RoboCup-SPL/GameController/TCM.md

 For static drawings the x axis initially always points towards the goal of the right team.

-The camera object that the draw() method of drawings receives is useful only because of its method turnTowardsCamera() which rotates the modelview matrix so that the x axis points to the right and the y axis to the top of the screen of the viewer.
+The camera object that the `draw()` method of drawings receives is useful only because of its method `turnTowardsCamera()` which rotates the modelview matrix so that the x axis points to the right and the y axis to the top of the screen of the viewer.
 This is useful for displaying text or images.

 The package `teamcomm.gui.drawings` also contains some utility classes which can be used by drawings:
-* TextureLoader manages the loading of textures from image files
+* `TextureLoader` manages the loading of textures from image files
-* Text allows to draw ASCII text
+* `Text` allows to draw ASCII text
-* Image allows to draw a textured 2D surface with the correct aspect ratio of the given texture
+* `Image` allows to draw a textured 2D surface with the correct aspect ratio of the given texture
-* RoSi2Loader manages the loading of models from ros2 files as used by B-Human's Simulator SimRobot.
+* `RoSi2Loader` manages the loading of models from ros2 files as used by B-Human's Simulator SimRobot

 Refer to the common drawings in `teamcomm.gui.drawings.common` for example implementations of drawings.
 By the way, these are not compiled into the